Rychtal

-Rychtal (Reichthal) is a town in Kępno County, Greater Poland Voivodeship, in west-central Poland.
+Rychtal is a town in Kępno County, Greater Poland Voivodeship, in south-central Poland.
 It is the seat of the gmina (administrative district) called Gmina Rychtal.

 History

 The area became part of the emerging Polish state in the 10th century, and after the fragmentation of Poland into smaller duchies, it formed part of the Duchy of Silesia.
 The Polish settlement at the site called Będłowice or Bandlowice is documented in 1222, when the estates were held by the Teutonic Order.
 From 1233 onwards, the Silesian duke Henry the Bearded opened the remote area to German and Walloon colonists in the course of the mediaeval Ostsiedlung migration.
 Their settlement Reichthal ("Rich Valley") was first mentioned as a town in 1294, then a possession of the Bishops of Wrocław.
 It replaced the older Polish locality, nevertheless, due to the proximity of the episcopal lands to Greater Poland, the Rychtal area remained bilingual with both Polish and German speaking populations and predominantly Catholic.